 What I also said to my friend is this: There is no normal.
 We are in a whole new world.
 My best advice is to take the best of your insights from the past year and apply it to your life today.
 Write down any profound insights that you had during quarantine- think about how you wanted your life to be different and then apply it now as you emerge.

 Did you try meditating over quarantine?
 Baking?
 Exercising with more frequency?
 Less social media?
 More boundaries with work?
 The ability to say no to things that you aren’t interested in nor have time for?
 Did you have spiritual experiences?
 Revelations?
 Did you face your own shadow?
 Did you grow weary of politics?
 Did you become more curious about what creates health and a strong immune system?
 Did you promise to love to take better care of yourself?
 Did you grow your own garden?
 Stop drinking?
-Become curious as to why you are compulsively looking at porn when you are bored and not feeling alive?
+Become curious as to why you are compulsively looking at porn when you are not feeling alive?
 Did you decide to no longer push your children?
 Make room for these changes.
 Take them with you out into the new world that we are creating together one day at at time.
 Most importantly, be prepared for many disappointments as things are not normal- meaning things will never be the way that they once were.
 Allow for the possibility that experiencing disappointment is a way that we are being reminded that we are no longer in acceptance of what is.
 Disappointment might just be the strange experience of looking backward.
 Are we willing to face forward in order to experience a new creation of things?
 That new world is here right now and whether we like it or not we are its architects.
 Can enough of us be brought up to speed to find brand new solutions to the failures that we experienced in the past year before the clock runs out?